-If requested by Customer, Descartes will, within a commercially reasonable period of time, destroy or render unreadable all Personal Information received by Descartes from Customer using appropriate methods of data destruction based on current industry standards, except where the Data Protection Regulations or local law provide for that Personal Information to be preserved or maintained.
+In addition to complying with Descartes standard data retention practices which shall reasonably ensure that Personal Data is properly disposed of within a reasonable period of time after termination or expiration of the Agreement, if requested by Customer at any time during the term of the Agreement, Descartes will, within a commercially reasonable period of time, destroy or render unreadable all Personal Information received by Descartes from Customer using appropriate methods of data destruction based on current industry standards, except where the Data Protection Regulations or local law provide for that Personal Information to be preserved or maintained.
 Written confirmation that the Personal Information was destroyed or rendered unreadable can be provided upon request.

 For the purposes of the CCPA, Descartes and Customer agree that:

-- Descartes, as a for-profit entity, processes the Personal Information provided to it by Customer on behalf of Customer, for the purposes of fulfilling the Agreement, and at Customer’s direction, which Customer shall always provide to Descartes in writing.
+b) Descartes, as a for-profit entity, processes the Personal Information provided to it by Customer on behalf of Customer, solely for the purposes of fulfilling the Agreement and at Customer’s direction, which Customer shall always provide to Descartes in writing; and

 c) Descartes will not sell, trade, rent, loan, or otherwise exchange for consideration, whether monetary or otherwise, any Personal Information provided to it by Customer with any other third-party.